 Welcome to UpCloud!
-This post will get you up to speed on the basics and get your trial started.
+This post will bring you up to speed on the basics and get you started on your trial.
 During your free trial period, you have the option to test our service with no commitment for 72 hours after activating your account.
-To upgrade your account for full access, see Adding Balance To Your Account for more details.
+To upgrade your account for full access, see our guide about adding balance to your account for more details.

-When logging in, the first view you will see is the Dashboard, which gives you a quick overview with customisable widgets.
-You can try the Customise Dashboard View button at the bottom if you want to tinker with your dashboard view.
-Drag the widgets around to rearrange the dashboard, remove those you do not need, or add new widgets from the customise window to your dashboard if you find an interesting one.
+When logging in, the first view you will see is the Dashboard that gives you a quick overview of your resources with customizable widgets.
+Press the Customise Dashboard View button at the bottom if you want to tinker with your dashboard view.
+Drag the widgets around to rearrange the dashboard, remove those you do not need, or add new widgets that you find useful.

 At the Disks view, you can manage your storage, create templates out of existing disks, delete disks, and manage backups or templates.
-For more information, we have a guide for Managing Disks to get you up to speed.
-While using a trial account, some of these features are locked as you are limited to 30GB of disk space.
+For more information, check out our guide about managing disks to help with many disk operations.

 This section contains information about your server’s IP addresses.
-Each server can have 0-5 public IP addresses and a private IP address.
-The private IP addresses are only accessible by servers within the same UpCloud account, this way your UpCloud servers from a secure private network.
-Note: a server’s IP addresses are managed in the server settings, see Managing Servers and Managing Network Settings for more details.
+Each server can have 0-5 public IP addresses and one private IP address.
+The private IP addresses are only accessible to servers within the same UpCloud account.
+This way your UpCloud servers form a secure private network.